 Verify Repository Management Tools

 Fedora 43 includes dnf5-plugins by default, which provides the config-manager command for managing repositories.
-Specifically, verify the plugin is available before proceeding:
+Verify the plugin is available:

 dnf config-manager --help | head -5

-Usage: dnf5 [GLOBAL OPTIONS] config-manager...
+Usage: dnf5 [GLOBAL OPTIONS] config-manager <COMMAND> ...
 Description: Manage main and repositories configuration...

 If the command displays usage information, you are ready to proceed.
-Otherwise, install the plugins package with sudo dnf install dnf5-plugins.
+Otherwise, install the plugin with sudo dnf install dnf5-plugins.

 Add Docker CE Repository

-Add the official Docker CE repository to your system.
-Specifically, the addrepo command downloads and installs the repository configuration file:
+Add the official Docker CE repository to your system:

 sudo dnf config-manager addrepo --from-repofile=https://download.docker.com/linux/fedora/docker-ce.repo

-Now, with the repository configured, install Docker CE along with its command-line interface and essential plugins:
+With the repository configured, install Docker CE along with its CLI and essential plugins:

 sudo dnf install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-Specifically, this command installs the Docker daemon (docker-ce), the command-line client (docker-ce-cli), the container runtime (containerd.io), and two plugins: Docker Buildx for extended build capabilities and Docker Compose for multi-container applications.
+This installs the Docker daemon (docker-ce), the command-line client (docker-ce-cli), the container runtime (containerd.io), Docker Buildx for extended build capabilities, and Docker Compose for multi-container applications.

 Verify Docker CE Installation

-Finally, confirm the installation completed successfully by checking the installed versions:
+Confirm the installation by checking the installed versions:

 docker --version